 B. The investigation shall be commenced promptly and in no event later than thirty days after receipt of the complaint.
 It shall be directed to ascertain the facts concerning the unfair practice alleged in the complaint and shall be conducted in an objective and impartial manner.
 The investigation shall be completed within one hundred days after the filing of the complaint, unless it is impracticable to do so.
-If the ((office of)) human and civil rights commission is unable to complete the investigation within the one hundred days, the ((office of)) human and civil rights commission shall notify the charging party and respondent, in writing, of the reasons for not doing so.
-The ((office of)) human and civil rights commission is unable to freceipt of the complaint, unless it is impracticable to do so.
-If the ((office of)) human and civil rights commission shall notify the charging party and respondent, in writing, of the reasons for not doing so.
-The ((office of)) human and civil rights commission is unable to do so, the ((office of)) human and civil rights commission is unable to do so.
-If the complaint, unless it is impracticable to do so.
-If the ((office of)) human and civil rights commission is unable to do so, the (coffice of)) human and civil rights commission is unable to do so.
-If the complaint, unless it is impracticable to do so.
-If the (coffice of)) human and civil rights commission is unable to do so, the (coffice of)) human and civil rights commission is unable to do so, the (coffice of) human and civil rights commission shall notify the charging party and respondent, in writing, of the reasons for not doing so.
+If the office of ((eivil rights)) equity and racial and social justice is unable to complete the investigation within the one hundred days, the office of ((eivil rights)) equity and racial and social justice shall notify the charging party and respondent, in writing, of the reasons for not doing so.
+The office of ((eivil rights)) equity and racial and social justice shall make final administrative disposition of a complaint within one year of the date of receipt of the complaint, unless it is impracticable to do so.
+If the office of ((eivil rights)) equity and racial and social justice is unable to do so, the office of ((eivil rights)) equity and racial and social justice shall notify the charging party and respondent, in writing, of the reasons for not doing so.

-C. During the investigation, the ((office of)) human and civil rights commission shall consider any statement of position or evidence with respect to the allegations of the complaint that the charging party or the respondent wishes to submit.
+C. During the investigation, the office of ((eivil rights)) equity and racial and social justice shall consider any statement of position or evidence with respect to the allegations of the complaint that the charging party or the respondent wishes to submit.